 Applications are accepted and reviewed on a rolling basis, but we encourage you to apply early in the cycle (November-March).
 Candidates with the skills and qualifications we seek for available positions will be invited to interview via a video call and/or may be offered an interview in person at our offices in Vermont.
 We appreciate your patience during the hiring process as we take a holistic approach to put together leadership teams for each program.
 We are proud to have a high percentage of returning leaders each year and we give preference to those leaders.
 First-time leaders can expect decisions about leadership opportunities beginning in March until all positions are filled.
 A more exact decision-making timeline will be clarified during your interview as circumstances may differ.

-All leaders are required to attend an intensive training in Putney, VT.
+All leaders are required to attend an intensive training in Putney, VT from May 29-June 2, 2024.
 During training, leaders participate in active and engaging discussions, seminars, activities, and workshops.
-If your schedule conflicts with these dates please reconsider applying for a position.

 Many programs require that one or more leaders travel to the destination up to one week in advance of the program start for preparation.
 These pre-trip days are compensated as part of the contract.